F1 2021 Game – Portimao Track, Trailer, Release Date, Next Gen & More

 The Fanatec Podium F1, which is also fully licensed by Formula 1, is the only direct drive racing wheel compatible with PlayStation consoles.
 Check out our full review on the superb Fanatec Podium F1 racing wheel.

-If you don’t mind about compatibility with consoles, and aren’t afraid of a bit of a technical project.
+If you don’t mind about compatibility with consoles and aren’t afraid of a bit of a technical project.
 Then you can start looking at the best direct drive wheels money can buy.

-These wheels typically only work on PC, and require a bit of technical know-how to setup correctly.
+These wheels typically only work on PC and require a bit of technical know-how to set up correctly.
 But once they’re set up, boy are they good!

 If we had to recommend only one direct drive wheel for PC, it’d have to be the supreme SimuCube 2.

-However buying a SimuCube wheel base isn’t an overly simple affair.
+However, buying a SimuCube wheel base isn’t an overly simple affair.
 There are three variants of SimuCube, offering a range of performance options.
-Generally the more expensive you go, the better and stronger the force feedback will be.
+Generally, the more expensive you go, the better and stronger the force feedback will be.

 The range starts with the SimuCube 2 Sport, which retails at €1,270, and offers 17Nm of torque.
 This is followed by the SimuCube 2 Pro which will cost you €1,470 and produces 25Nm of torque.
 This is comparable to the Fanatec DD2.

-Finally, there is the range topping beast of a wheel, the SimuCube 2 Ultimate.
+Finally, there is the range-topping beast of a wheel, the SimuCube 2 Ultimate.
 This costs €3,170 and gives you a whopping 32Nm of torque!

 However this can be very daunting, and things can often not go to plan.
-This is where a SimuCube wheel can come in to play.
+This is where a SimuCube wheel can come into play.

 SimuCube racing wheels use very similar parts to many Open Sim Wheels, bridging that gap between an Open Sim Wheel and ease of setup.

-The main areas you’ll need to configure yourself are the drivers and firmware, just ensuring that these all match and are setup correctly.
+The main areas you’ll need to configure yourself are the drivers and firmware, just ensuring that these all match and are set up correctly.

 But once you get over this initial barrier of entry.
 A SimuCube wheel, especially the SimuCube 2 Ultimate is a mighty piece of sim racing equipment.